 So I had to wait until I was at least one-year post heart transplant surgery for the mastectomy.
 I refer to this time as “ripping off the slowest band-aid,” as I cried and mourned the loss of my breasts longer than one should tolerate.

-The last 2 years of my life have been almost intolerable at times, filled with physical pain, aching loss and total lack of control.
-I would also like to think that during this time, that Humor has been a helpful weapon in my arsenal.
+The last 5 years of my life have been almost intolerable at times, filled with physical pain, aching loss and total lack of control.
+I’ve also experienced great joy.
+I would like to think that during this time, that Humor has been a helpful weapon in my coping arsenal.

 I can laugh during the most darkest or solemn moments.